About the committee

 Meetings and general information

-- City of Hamilton Procedural By-law 18-270: The Expanding Housing and Support Services for Women, Non-Binary and Transgender Community Sub-Committee is subject to City of Hamilton By-law 18-270 being a By-law to Govern the Proceedings of Council and Committees of Council and shall comply with the Advisory Committee Procedural Handbook.
+- City of Hamilton Procedural By-law: The Expanding Housing and Support Services for Women, Non-Binary and Transgender Community Sub-Committee is subject to the By-law to Govern the Proceedings of Council and Committees of Council and shall comply with the Advisory Committee Procedural Handbook.

 - Sub-Committee Chair and Vice Chair: Members will elect both a Chair and Vice-Chair of the Expanding Housing and Support Services for Women, Non-Binary and Transgender Community Sub-Committee from its own membership, each calendar year.